PHPBootstrapTableEdit/PHPBootstrapTableEdit/readme.md

 - File and image uploads to filesystem or into database field (blob)

-- No built-in validation, instead it's encouraged to use HTML's built-in validation features
+- No built-in validation, instead it's encouraged to use HTML's *pattern* attribute, and the *required* property

 - Hooks available to add validation, format data, or run code, on or after: inserts, updates, and deletes